-Heading into today, shares of the maker of scientific instrument and laboratory supplies had lost 7.25% over the past month, lagging the Medical sector's loss of 2.14% and the S&P 500's loss of 1.43% in that time.
+Prior to today's trading, shares of the maker of scientific instrument and laboratory supplies had lost 3.47% over the past month.
+This has lagged the Medical sector's loss of 0.55% and the S&P 500's gain of 1.85% in that time.

-Thermo Fisher Scientific will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Thermo Fisher Scientific to post earnings of $5.67 per share.
-This would mark year-over-year growth of 11.61%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.65 billion, down 0.29% from the year-ago period.
+Wall Street will be looking for positivity from Thermo Fisher Scientific as it approaches its next earnings report date.
+In that report, analysts expect Thermo Fisher Scientific to post earnings of $5.66 per share.
+This would mark year-over-year growth of 11.42%.
+Our most recent consensus estimate is calling for quarterly revenue of $10.65 billion, down 0.29% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Thermo Fisher Scientific.
+Any recent changes to analyst estimates for Thermo Fisher Scientific should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Thermo Fisher Scientific is currently sporting a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Thermo Fisher Scientific is currently a Zacks Rank #4 (Sell).

-Investors should also note that TMO has a PEG ratio of 2.38 right now.
+Also, we should mention that TMO has a PEG ratio of 2.4.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical - Instruments was holding an average PEG ratio of 2.08 at yesterday's closing price.
+The Medical - Instruments was holding an average PEG ratio of 2.07 at yesterday's closing price.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 102, which puts it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 112, putting it in the top 45% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report